sujayy1983/Home-Device-Automation-Framework/README.md

 ### Issues
+- Container network and home network are different so issue discovering in containerized version
 - No logging in the initial commit
 - Cached device info should be used more intelligently than now
 - Improvements in REST abstraction